leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

 ## More Notes
 - From Destination CISSP eBook
+- auditing: critical for establishing accountability, records activities that users perform and events that occur in the system
+- nonrepudiation: individuals cannot deny that they took an action
+- authorization: granting rights, permissions, and privileges to perform tasks or activities with a resource
+- authentication: validation of an identity that has been asserted to the system
+- authentication
 - ISC2 Code of Ethics Preamble
   - The safety and welfare of society and the common good, duty to our principals, and to each other, requires that we adhere, and be seen to adhere, to the highest ethical standards of behavior
   - Therefore, strict adherence to this Code is a condition of certification